Why does everyone suddenly want to be a coach?

 I have to somewhat agree.

 When people ask why I became a coach, I struggle to find the words to explain.
 When I was just 25 years old I felt like I knew I would become a coach; I just didn’t know when, or how that would happen.
-I felt like starting The Ask was a mission that was given to me, born from personal experiences I’d had in the world of work – I saw coaching as my solution to the problem of helping more people with generalist and entrepreneurial talent to find fulfilling work.
+I felt like starting The Ask was a mission that was given to me, born from personal experiences I’d had in the world of work – I saw coaching as my solution to the problem of helping more entrepreneurial people create fulfilling work.

 The majority of coaches that I meet also feel a deeper connection to the art of coaching.
 At least, the ones who stay the course do.